IsmaelMartinez/teams-for-linux/CONTRIBUTING.md

 # Contributing

-First of all, thanks for thinking about contributing.
-Hopefully the following guidelines will help you contributing.
-If you got any questions, do add a issue with your questions and we will try to help.
+First of all, thank you for considering contributing to this project.
+We appreciate your interest and would like to provide some guidelines to help you get started.
+If you have any questions, please feel free to open a discussion and we will be happy to assist you.

 ## Development

-This is a fairly small project.
-IMO, the ideal size for getting started with electron.
+This is a fairly small project, making it ideal for getting started with Electron.

-Just fork the repo and dive in.
-The app/index.js is the starting of all the application.
+To contribute, fork the repository and make your changes.
+The starting point of the application is `app/index.js`.

-Once changes are made, just do a pull request in a branch of develop.
+After making your changes, submit a pull request to the `develop` branch.

-Each subfolder has a README.md file that explains the reason of existence and any extra required information.
+Each subfolder contains a `README.md` file that provides additional information and explains the purpose of the folder.

 ## Pre-requisites